 However, one of the key things investors tend to forget is that we also need returns via an increase in stock price.
 So, does Canadian Utilities (TSX:CU) provide not only a strong dividend, but strong growth potential?

 In this article we’re going to find out.
 I’m going to do a deep dive into Canadian Utilities, which holds the title of the stock with the longest dividend growth streak in Canada.

-Lets look at the health of its dividend and the overall opportunity for Canadian investors looking to purchase the stock.
+Lets look at the health of its dividend and the overall opportunity for Canadian investors looking to buy stocks for their dividend portfolio.